Skip to main content

 Outcome-based wellness programs represent a more direct approach to incentivizing health improvements.
 In this model, an individual must attain or maintain a specific health outcome to receive a reward.
 This requires an initial measurement, a test, or a screening to establish a baseline for a health factor.

-Examples include achieving a certain cholesterol level, maintaining a reading within a healthy range, or meeting a target for blood glucose.
+Examples include achieving a certain cholesterol level, maintaining a blood pressure reading within a healthy range, or meeting a target for blood glucose.
 It is within this outcome-based framework that an employer can truly differentiate incentives based on health goals.

 For an outcome-based program to be compliant, it must adhere to five critical requirements: